5 ways to prevent cats from jumping on counters

-A great way to prevent cats from jumping on counters and tables is to give them something else to climb.
+A great way to keep cats off counters and tables is to give them something else to climb.
 As natural climbers, cats crave vertical challenges and will be drawn to the high locations.
 A cat tower will satisfy their need to climb up high.

 To make their own vertical space more appealing, place it near a window.
 As well as getting a good spot to snooze in the sun, your cat will be able to see outside.
 This will allow them to watch natural prey, such as birds, to entertain their natural curiosity and instincts.

 3. Make counters less tempting

 Make sure there’s nothing to tempt them onto counters and tables by never leaving food out.
 Always wipe down surfaces to remove food odours; this will help to remove their temptation.

 As well as food, make sure there is nothing else to tempt your cat to climb up high.
 This can include toys, cat nip, moving objects or windows.
 Consider getting blinds or curtains for windows near counters so that your cat can’t see outside.

 4. Reconsider their feeding schedule

 If your cat seems to be jumping on counters to scavenge food, it may be because they are hungry.
 You can find out if this is the case by simply offering them more cat food, or changing up their type of cat food.
-If the behaviour stops, adjust your feeding schedule.
+If the behaviour stops, adjust your cat’s feeding schedule.

 However, you should be prepared for the possibility that your cat is happy to overeat.
 Keep a close eye on your cat’s weight and speak to your vet for advice if you think your pet is overweight.